gxd123/rcwa/README.md

 ## Test

-Go to the tests folder and run
+Go to the rcwa/tests/ folder and run
 `python -m unittest -v unit_test`